vaib-dev/Courses/4-software-engineering/4-project-planning.md

              Effort(E) = a*(size)^b

        The value of a and b are judged from the historical projects.
-   The size of project is measured in Lines Of Code(LOC) or Kilo Lines Of Code(KLOC).The total effort (E) is measured in person months.Hence a cost of a project is calculated in PM i.e Person  Months.
+   The size of a project is measured in Lines Of Code(LOC) or Kilo Lines Of Code(KLOC).The total effort (E) is measured in person-months.Hence a cost of a project is calculated in PM i.e Person  Months.

  2. **Sized-based Cost estimates for small project** - The equation of effort is :

                Effort(E) = a*(size)+b

-    This equation suggest that the project cost increases linearly with the size of final product.
+    This equation suggest that the project cost increases linearly with the size of the final product.

  ### Multivariable Model - COCOMO